-Unfortunately, the actual salary sacrifice arrangement that an individual may have in place is a private contractual arrangement that doesn’t involve the Australian Tax Office.
+Until the legislation before parliament becomes law, unfortunately, the actual salary sacrifice arrangement that an individual may have in place is a private contractual arrangement that doesn’t involve the Australian Tax Office.
 The ATO is only interested if your employer hasn’t met their SG entitlements.

 Ideally, the employee should still receive SG on the gross salary, or whatever was negotiated on commencement of employment.
 The mere fact that an individual has made a private decision to be pro-active about their retirement planning should not mean that he or she is then penalised by losing some SG entitlements.